aheirich/AMI2/doc/toplevel.md

 "sum all", "pick 1", "sum 1" style calculations

-## First milestone
+## First test

-The first milestone is a generic use case of the most common features, driven from a canned example.
+The first test is a generic use case of the most common features, driven from a canned example.
-This will also consitute the first test in a suite of tests.
+This should run on a cluster or on a single machine.

 Starting from scratch, install the software and start it running.
 Use an offline data source to drive a standard interaction.